How to Dispute a DAP Placement Denial in Delaware Without an Attorney

 The Delaware Autism Program operates the Brennen School (New Castle County), John S. Charlton School (Kent County), and the Sussex Consortium — state-funded, ABA-based public school programs exclusively for students with autism.
 These are among the most specialized placements available anywhere in the country, and they're free through the public school system.

 Demand massively exceeds capacity.
 Delaware has seen an 895% increase in students with an educational classification of autism.
-DAP doesn't have seats for every eligible child, and the gatekeeping mechanism is the Peer Review Committee — a panel that evaluates whether DAP is the appropriate placement based on the child's educational needs.
+DAP doesn't have seats for every eligible child, and placement is determined locally by the child's IEP team.
+A district may refer a child to DAP when the child's needs exceed local capacity.

 Common denial reasons include:

-• The PRC determined the child's needs can be met in the district setting — the most common denial.
-The PRC argues that the child's IEP can be implemented by the local district with supplementary supports.
+- The IEP team determined the child's needs can be met in the district setting — the most common denial.
+The team concludes that the child's IEP can be implemented by the local district with supplementary supports.

-• Insufficient documentation of district failure — the PRC didn't see evidence that the current placement is failing.
-If progress reports show adequate progress (even if you disagree with "adequate"), the PRC leans toward maintaining the current placement.
+- Insufficient documentation of district failure — the placement record did not show that the current setting is failing.
+If progress reports show adequate progress (even if you disagree with "adequate"), the team may maintain the current placement.

 Step 1: Get the Denial in Writing